 In some of my darkest moments, I have contemplated a scenario where I was driving down the street, and a certain person happened to be crossing the road, and accidentally/on-purpose… Well, let’s just leave it at that; I am not a violent person by any stretch of the imagination, but there is a nasty, vengeful part of me that wishes the people who directly contributed to so much suffering on my part could get a little payback.

 “The weak can never forgive.
 Forgiveness is the attribute of the strong.” – Mahatma Gandhi

 Maybe the problem is that I am not strong enough to forgive.
 I am not the bigger person; I’m the little person that my depression has made me.
-This isn’t the person I used to be, but now I am easily irritated and really do not like most people.
+This isn’t the person I used to be, but now I’m easily irritated and really don’t like most people.
 It feels as though forgiveness would involve climbing to a new height, and I’m wearing flip flops rather than climbing shoes.

 “Practicing forgiveness does not mean accepting wrong doing.” – His Holiness the Dalai Lama